-Liner locks & frame locks are two of the most popular locking mechanisms for pocket knives.
+Liner locks and frame locks are two of the most popular locking mechanisms for pocket knives.
 Each has pros & cons, similarities and differences.
 In this article, we discuss the frame lock vs. liner lock for pocket knives.

 You’ll learn the differences, and understand how each locking mechanism might (or might not) affect your buying decision for your next knife.